Regularmute/Connect4/documentation/weekreports/weekreport4.md

 ## Next Steps

-* Improve unit testing to cover more situations
+* Improve unit testing to cover more situations.
-* Look into performance/stress testing
+    * Test that the AI blocks imminent wins for player (3 in a row, later 2 in a row).
-*
+* Look into performance/stress testing.

 ## Hours spent